ppanko/intro-to-hpc/testJob-array/README.md

 and one uneven one.

 #### Example:
-Let's say our [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) has 360 replications that we want to split into 10 tasks that will be given 36 processors each; how would this goal be reflected in the `-t` parameter?
+Let's say our [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) has 360 conditions that we want to split into 10 tasks that will be given 36 processors each; how would this goal be reflected in the `-t` parameter?
 We would need to start at the lowest possible integer, 1, and work our way up to 360, using steps of size 36.
 We would prefer to start at 0 and work our way to 360, but unfortunately 0 is not compatable with the `-t` parameter, so we have to include an offset to our `<end_id>` to make up for the fact that